maximehulliger/Brabra/readme.md

 <a name="image_analysis"></a>

-# 4. Image Analysis (not working atm)
+# 4. Image Analysis
 #### Plate
 The augmented reality aspect of this project remains in the possibility to control the software with an external object.
 We want to detect a plate or quad with a particular colour (example: see "plate exemple.jpg").
-Once calibrated, the software will compute the rotation of the plate relative of the camera.
+Once calibrated, the software will compute the rotation of the plate relative to the camera.
 In option, it also detects two buttons on each side of the plate.

 - `<rotation>`      =>  turn the focused object around